-Important Dates for the Banphorth family
+Early History of the Banphorth family

 This web page shows only a small excerpt of our Banphorth research.
 Another 78 words (6 lines of text) covering the years 1602, 1613, 1738, 1556, 1593, 1594, 1659, 1659, 1657, 1612 and are included under the topic Early Banphorth History in all our PDF Extended History products and printed products wherever possible.